 - Keep a list of affirmations to help this year be your most positive year yet.

 - Write down your bucket list and use that to inspire your activities this year.

 There are so many other amazing reasons to start a journal, too.
 If you love data, you can try tracking anything and everything.
 You can track sleep, mood, habits, food, schedules, you name it.
 A friend of mine likes to keep a journal so she has somewhere to doodle during the day.
 What a great way to relieve stress!

-Take a few minutes and consider if starting a journal is a good goal for you in 2019.
+Take a few minutes and consider if starting a journal is a good goal for you this year.
 It will certainly help with any other goal you have planned.
 So go ahead and pick out your favorite pen and grab a beautiful journal or notebook and get started.
 Happy journaling!